hringbauer/hapROH/package/README.md

 ## Installation
-Youc can install the package using the Package manager pip:
+You can install the package using the Package manager pip:

 ```
 python3 -m pip install hapROH